0p3r4t0r/KGI-STEAM/README.md

 acronym [STEAM](https://en.wikipedia.org/wiki/STEAM_fields).

-The vast majority of the code was written off-the-cuff during meetings and so this certainly wasn't intended to be robust piece of software by any means.
-It's far from perfect, but it was at least good enough to help manage my workload.
+The vast majority of the code was written off-the-cuff during meetings and so this wasn't originally intended to be robust piece of software by any means.

+After recieving heavy use by students and faculty at the school where I used to workm I took the time to develop what started as a side-project into a full-fledged education application.
+Eventually I left teaching to pursue a career in software development, but having put so much work into this project, I decided open-source it in hopes that someone else might find it useful.

 ## Table of Contents